Wealthfront Automated Bond Portfolio Methodology White Paper

 With this in mind, we chose the 30-day SEC yield as our yield metric.
 This is a standard calculation required by the Securities and Exchange Commission (SEC) for all bond funds, intended to allow for a fair comparison between different funds.
 It is calculated by applying the following formula over the last 30 days:

-Table 2 illustrates the problem with using the trailing 12-month dividend yield by displaying the difference between the 30-day SEC yield and 12-month trailing yield for the primary ETF of each bond class as of February, 2023.
-Trailing 12 month dividend yield is calculated as the average of monthly dividend yields over the past 12 months.
+Table 2 shows a comparison between the 30-day SEC yield and 12-month trailing yield for the primary ETF of each bond class as of May 2024.
+Trailing 12-month dividend yield is calculated as the average of monthly dividend yields over the past 12 months.
 For each month, dividend yield is the difference between monthly total return and ETF price return.

 Source: Goldman Sachs, Charles Schwab, Vanguard, BlackRock, VanEck, State Street, CRSP

-Across the asset classes, treasuries have relatively low 30-day SEC yield due to their minimal default risk.
-Corporate bonds and emerging market bonds have higher SEC yield than treasuries due to their higher risk.
+Across the asset classes, Treasuries have lower 30-day SEC yields due to their minimal default risk.
+Corporate bonds and emerging market bonds have higher 30-day SEC yields than Treasuries due to their higher risk.
 Foreign developed market bonds have the lowest SEC yield due to lower benchmark rates in foreign developed countries than in the US.

 Covariance matrix